golang/dep/docs/glossary.md

 ## Direct Dependency

 A project's direct dependencies are those that it imports from one or more of its packages, or includes in its [`required`](Gopkg.toml.md#required) list in `Gopkg.toml`.
 If each letter in `A -> B -> C -> D` represents a project, then only `B` is  `A`'s direct dependency.

+## External Import

+An `import` statement that points to a package in a project other than the one in which it originates.
+For example, an `import` in package `github.com/foo/bar` will be considered an external import if it points to anything _other_ than stdlib or  `github.com/foo/bar/*`.

 ## GPS